Welcome to the Higher Education Graduate Program

 Now Accepting Applications for Fall 2020 Online Program

-Priority Application Deadline: April 1, 2019.
-Other applications may be accepted until July 1 or the cohort is filled.
+Priority Application Deadline: February 1, 2020.
+Other applications may be accepted until July 1 or until the cohort is filled.

 Admission Requirements: Masters degree from an accredited college or university; complete application to the Graduate School; GRE scores waived, 3.0 or higher GPA recommended.

 Contact: Dr. Andrew Koricich, Program Director.

 Click here for more information about this App State Online program.

 Accepting Applications for MA in Higher Education on Campus